JerodJ/dremio-sasxpt-connector/README.md

-# CData Dremio ARP Connector for SAS XPORT
+# CData Dremio ARP Connector for SAS xpt

-The SAS XPORT connector allows Dremio to connect to and query data in SAS XPORT.
+The SAS xpt connector allows Dremio to connect to and query data in SAS xpt.
 This can then allow you to build custom reports, dashboards, or even just ad-hoc SQL via your client tool of choice.
 Note that it does require a third-party JDBC driver that is not free, but does allow a free trial.

+## Edit File Contents

+Edit the contents of the file *pom.xml*:

+* Find {VERSION} in pom.xml and replace it with your Dremio version, e.g. 25.1.1-202409260159070462-716c0676

 ## ARP Overview